Geodesic Growth of some 3-dimensional RACGs: Main Theorem

 Finally, solving for $\mathcal{G}(z)$, we find:

 which agrees with the formula provided in Theorem \ref{thm intro}, for $(n,l,q) = (3k,2k,k)$.

 Now using Theorem \eqref{thm intro}, and Corollary \eqref{raag-racg} we get the following:

 \begin{cor} Let $\Gamma$ be a graph as in the hypothesis of Theorem \eqref{thm intro}.
-One can find the geodesic growth series $\mathcal{A}(z)$ for right angled Artin group based on $\Gamma$ by substituting $2n, 2l, 2q$ for $n,q,l$ respectively in the formula of Theorem \eqref{thm intro} and we get:
+One can find the geodesic growth series $\mathcal{A}(z)$ for the right-angled Artin group based on $\Gamma$ with respect to the generating set $V\Gamma \cup V\Gamma^{-1}$ by substituting $2n, 2l, 2q$ for $n,q,l$ respectively in the formula of Theorem \eqref{thm intro} and we get:

 \end{cor}